Septic Arthritis Treatment & Management

 Antibiotic Therapy

-In native joint infections, antibiotics usually need to be administered parenterally for at least 2 weeks.
-However, each case must be evaluated independently.
-Infection with either methicillin-resistant S aureus (MRSA) or methicillin-susceptible S aureus (MSSA) requires at least 4 full weeks of intravenous antibiotic therapy.
-Orally administered antimicrobial agents are almost never indicated in the treatment of S aureus infections.
+In native joint infections, antibiotics usually are administered parenterally for at least 2 weeks.
+As a rule, the SA of disseminated gonorrhea responds to 2 weeks of intravenous antibiotic.
+[37] However, each case must be evaluated independently.
+The medical dogma that infection with either methicillin-resistant S aureus (MRSA) or methicillin-susceptible S aureus (MSSA) requires at least 4 full weeks of intravenous treatment has recently been challenged.

 Antibiotic selection